wiseanser/wiseanser.github.io/index.md

 Life's a game
 -------------

 *Forget it* accompanies you in becoming a pro at getting things done.
-Start simply and level up, get more and more features to handle more and more aspects of your life with Anser.
+Start simply and level up, get more and more features to handle more and more aspects of your life with *Forget it*.
 Go on missions to train new habits and use those habits to become even more successful.

 About us
 ========